-Warhol himself never saw all 102 panels of the Shadows suite together.
-He left no instructions on the order in which to hang them and since the pieces are not numbered, they can be hung at random.
+According to previous MOCA director Philippe Vergne, Warhol himself never saw all 102 pieces of the Shadows series together.
+Moreover, Warhol left no instructions on the order in which to hang them and since the pieces are not numbered, they can be hung at random.
 Perhaps leaving room for play, he allowed viewers to have a new experience each time the panels are installed.
 This idea evokes a new concept, which is not seen in any of Warhol’s other works, as most of his pieces, although are made in a series, are meant to hang individually.

-Warhol’s Shadows III series is a direct continuation of the first and second portfolios as it features similar compositional imagery and color schemes.
+Warhol’s Shadows III 216 series is a direct continuation of the first and second portfolios as it features similar compositional imagery and color schemes.
 This piece was just one of many that Warhol created from a shadowy photograph in his studio.
 Although Warhol undermined the artistic quality of this series, many viewers felt that the cumulative effect of the numerous prints hung together was powerful and truly something new.
-This series, created in the last decade of Warhol’s life, marks a shift in Warhol’s artistry from his earlier Pop Art works of mass-produced objects and glamorous celebrities to this mysterious abstract art that defined his later career.
+This series, created within the last decade of Warhol’s life, marks a shift in Warhol’s artistry from his earlier Pop Art works of mass-produced objects and glamorous celebrities to a mysterious foray into abstract art later in his career.